How to bake a potato in the oven

 - Place back in the oven for 10 minutes to get the skin nice and crispy.

 - After 10 minutes, take the potatoes out of the oven and immediately cut them open by cutting a large X across the top and squeezing them open.

 - You don’t want to wait too long before opening them, otherwise the steam will get trapped inside and make them gummy

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.

 That’s it for now.
-Hope this recipe helped you to finally perfect the baked potato.
+Hope this crispy, fluffy baked potato recipe helped you out!
 Even though potatoes are versatile and easy to make, baking them right takes a little bit of know how so that they come out crispy and fluffy.

 Share this recipe with someone who needs an easy baked potato recipe.